-Well, this letter writer is certain that Matthew has the story all wrong, or that someone messed up the translation, because his image of Jesus is as a nice man, and a nice man would never say such a thing.
+Well, this letter writer is certain that Matthew has the story all wrong, or that somewhere along the line, someone messed up the translation.

+That letter writer is certain of this because his image of Jesus is as a nice man, and a nice man would never say such a thing.

-But Jesus is not a nice man.
+But Jesus is not a nice man, and Paul knows that.